ultimatemember/ultimatemember/readme.txt

 * Fixed: `WP_Filesystem()` initialization optimization.
 Init `WP_Filesystem()` only once when it's necessary.
 * Fixed: Redirect on non-main queries (breaks Spectra and block themes).
 Added conditional check for the main query (based on @faisalahammad suggestions).
 * Fixed: Registration form infinite loop - gdpr-register.php calls `the_content` recursively causing PHP fatal error.
 Excluded predefined UM pages and pages with [ultimatemember] shortcode from the list, render empty content for such pages if they are already selected to avoid PHP error (based on @faisalahammad suggestions).
+* Fixed: Security issue when an unauthenticated visitor can read the content of comments awaiting moderation.
+(Reported by Alessandro Greco (Aleff) and Giovambattista Ianni, University of Calabria (UNICAL)).

 = 2.12.1 2026-07-06 =